 Check out our article on where's the best place to position the PIVOT Bed in your bedroom.

 The base structure is incredibly strong and stable, and this stays in place on the floor at all times.
 The frame of the bed pivots within this base unit, aided by gas springs, and dual latches engage automatically once it reaches vertical (and can be locked independently).
 The base extends beyond the lines of force created by you exercising - straight down from the pull-up and dip bars - so there is never any danger of it being toppled over.
-This means it doesn't have to be attached to the wall or floor, although if you want to attach cables/TRX and pull at different angles you will have to affix the base to the rear wall using our optional kit.
+This means it doesn't have to be attached to the wall or floor, although if you want to attach cables/TRX and pull at different angles you will have to affix the base to the rear wall using our included kit.

 How safe is this?